redbadger/crux/docs/src/overview.md

 # Overview

-RMM (better name pending) is an **experimental** approach to building cross-platform applications with better testability, higher code and behaviour reuse, better safety, security, and more joy from better tools.
+Crux is an **experimental** approach to building cross-platform applications with better testability, higher code and behaviour reuse, better safety, security, and more joy from better tools.

 It splits the application into two distinct parts, a Core built in Rust, which drives as much of the business logic as possible, and a Shell, built in the platform native language (Swift, Kotlin, TypeScript), which provides all interfaces with the external world, including the human user, and acts as a platform on which the core runs.